krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-11-27-async-live.md

 ![alt text](/assets/async-live/leak-5.png "leak")

 **Perfect**.
-Ladies and gentlemen, we have the first profiler that can help us detect heap memory leaks in our production environment.
+Ladies and gentlemen, we have the first profiler that can help us detect heap memory leaks in our production environment (at your own risk, of course).
 Thank you, Andrei Pangin.